 Due to the ongoing pandemic, it was decided to cancel the two minisymposia “Algebraic Methods for the Sciences” and “Computeralgebra” at the DMV-Jahrestagung 2020.
-As a partial substitute, we are organizing a small workshop with a subset of the speakers originally invited to the minisymposia.
+As a partial substitute, we organized a small workshop with a subset of the speakers originally invited to the minisymposia.

 Location & registration

-The workshop will take place 27 November 2020 starting at 13:00 CET.
-It will be hosted virtually at TU Kaiserslautern, click here to join.
-Note that for data protection reasons, joining will require an access code.
+The workshop took place on 27 November 2020 starting at 13:00 CET.
+It was hosted virtually at TU Kaiserslautern, click here to join.
+Note that for data protection reasons, joining requires an access code.
 To get it, please register for the workshop by sending an email to Ingrid Dietz with subject “Workshop Computational Algebra 2020” and including your name and affiliation.

 Christian Eder (Kaiserslautern)

 msolve – A new open source software library for algebraic system solving